toralf/torutils/README.md

 ```

 If the script doesn't work out of the box then please proceed with the [Installation](#installation) section.
+Make a backup of the current _filter_ table before if needed.

 ### Rule set